Hi I’m Jem…

 My experience in horticulture & permaculture has taught me that gardening is a constant learning process.
 It still blows my mind every time I eat from my garden & share produce with others.
 I’m a lazy gardener so if I can grow food, anyone can!
 It’s powerful, therapeutic, nutritious, improves food security & offers endless physical/ mental health benefits.
 So it makes sense to grow food in every available home or community space.
 Slow down & start growing.

 After co-owning a food coaching business, I joined the Food Revolution, working at the 1st Jamie’s Ministry of Food in Australia to develop & teach cooking classes (& hang with Jamie).
 In recent years, I’ve been working in health promotion implementing nutrition, physical activity & gardening programs across Queensland.
 As a Public Health Nutritionist, my interest is empowering communities to grow their own & reap the benefits.
-I’m also an educator at Northey St City Farm & an OzHarvest volunteer.
+I’m also a Nutrition & Education Coordinator for OzHarvest and an educator at Northey St City Farm.

 My academic background is in social science, psychology & a master of public health.
 Currently I’m doing my honours in law.
 In the past, I specialised in the areas of relationship/ family therapy, addictions & mental health.
 I have also worked extensively in community engagement & development.